 With its vibrant cities, beautiful scenery and friendly citizens, Canada is a wonderful place to spend a vacation.
 Some of the most popular places are just a short hop from New York City, too.
-Whether you're just popping over the border to Toronto or flying across the continent to Vancouver, there are plenty of quick and painless flights available.
+Whether you're just popping over the border to Toronto or flying across the continent, from New York to Vancouver, there are plenty of quick and painless flights available.

 The time you'll spend traveling can vary significantly.
 If you're planning a visit to Vancouver, a nonstop trip generally takes a little over six hours.
 Calgary, which is where you'll fly to if you're visiting Banff, is about five hours away.
-On the other hand, Toronto is only about an hour and a half from New York City.
+On the other hand, Toronto is only about an hour and a half from New York, and a flight from NYC to Montreal will set you back about 85 minutes.

 The frequency of flights from New York City to Canada varies depending on which city you're visiting, although there are daily flights to every major airport.
-Flights to Toronto are particularly common.
+Flights from New York to Toronto are particularly common.

 New York is home to LaGuardia International Airport and John F. Kennedy International Airport.
 You may also want to consider flying out of Newark Liberty International Airport in New Jersey.
 Once you arrive in Canada, the airport you'll find yourself in varies depending on which city you're visiting.
 The most common destinations are Toronto Pearson International Airport, Vancouver International Airport, Montreal-Pierre Elliott Trudeau International Airport and Calgary International Airport.

 Although Newark Liberty International Airport is generally the least expensive option, you can find great deals to Canada from all three major New York City airports.
-In Canada, the Toronto, Montreal and Ottawa airports are generally the cheapest to fly into, in part due to their close proximity to New York City.
+In Canada, the Toronto, Montreal and Ottawa airports are generally the cheapest to fly into, in part due to their close proximity to NYC.

 Canada is a vast, diverse country with something for everyone.
 Toronto and Montreal are close to New York City and offer great restaurants, excellent cultural attractions and lovely scenery.
 If you want a more rugged outdoor adventure, Alberta may be the province for you.
 The soaring peaks of the Rocky Mountains have plenty of space for hiking, climbing and skiing.
 Vancouver offers the best of both worlds, with a bustling city full of arts and culture, yet offering easy access to the outdoors, including Stanley Park.
 Central Park may be more famous, but Stanley Park is larger and offers spectacular ocean views.